SMITH367/InvetaryGestion/readme.md

-## This is a Backend javascript application.
+## This is a Fullstack javascript application.

 ### Completed Invetantary gestion fullstack app created with Node, Express and Mysql and Js.